 2. Failure to reach a satisfactory quality level in money value comparisons after two successive site visits.

 3. Failure to settle claims on certified lumber shipments under the NHLA Sales Code, including settlement by mutual agreement.

 NHLA KILN DRYING (KD) CERTIFICATION

-This program can save exporters time and money and achieves the same goals as the APHIS Phytosanitary Certificate at a lower cost to you.
-Learn More (this should link to an explanation of the program)
+The NHLA Kiln Drying certiﬁcation program can save exporters time and money.
+The program achieves the same goals as the APHIS Phytosanitary Certiﬁcate at a lower cost to your business.

 View a list of the current KD Certified Companies HERE.

-If you have questions about your current KD Certification, please contact Dana Spessert and Jens Lodholm.
+If you have questions about your current KD Certification, please contact email@example.com.